roelfrenkema/roelfrenkema.github.io/blocked/index.md

  I was happy to see that after apealing the Emma Watson picture that I really like was restored.
 But because I think the whole process is fundamentally flawed I decided to no longer appeal and use this as a form of protest instead.

+ Instead of the image I will now post the block image above.
+On the post I will link to the original blocked image.
+Here I will keep track on all zaleous attempts to block my images.

 | Subject | Block Reason | Post | Remarks |
 | ------- | ------------ | ---- | ------- |
 |<img align="left" width="200" src="Chloe GraceMoretzFlux.jpeg">| Female swimwear/underwear |5488689||